mohsenrahmanikivi/SmartBLock/README.md

   /* USER CODE END SysTick_IRQn 1 */
 ```

- - to force the system reset after a hang problem add this code
+ - To force the system reset after a hang problem add this code

 ```sh
 //in file stm32f4xx_it.c